MartinCHarvey/MCH_Delphi_Software/README.md

   - Requires users to check-in online regularly.
   - Sends notifications to nominated contacts if they don't.

+- Sudoku: A sudoku solver.
+Currently very rudimentary, but I have all sorts of plans for tree / state space search, topology, categorization.

 Common: Common utility code, including:

 - Raw AVL tree.